architecture-building-systems/CityEnergyAnalyst/docs/how-to-contribute.rst

 Now it is time to ask other developer of CEA to review your code and put it inside the core of CEA.
 For this we will be creating a Pull Request in Github

-Check this guide for more details on how to do it: :doc:`how-to-create-a-pull-request`.
+Check this guide for more details on how to do it: :doc:`how-to-use-github`.